Have equity in your home? Want a lower payment? An appraisal from Anderson Appraisal, LLC can help you get rid of your

-PMI can be pricey to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage monthly payment and often isn't even tax deductible.
-Opposite from a piggyback loan where the lender absorbs all the costs, PMI is profitable for the lender because they acquire the money, and they receive payment if the borrower doesn't pay.
+Since the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and generally isn't even tax deductible, PMI is costly to a borrower.
+Contradictory to a piggyback loan where the lender takes in all the damages, PMI is beneficial for the lender because they secure the money, and they receive payment if the borrower doesn't pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.